 Dazzled by regal North India?
 Rejuvenate your senses amid lush landscapes on your South India vacation.

 Encompassing four states, each with their unique personality and flavor, the triangle-shaped plateau juts cheekily out into the Indian ocean.
 Flanked by the imposing Western Ghat mountains on the one side and the halting Eastern Ghats on the other, this ancient, resilient land has sheltered myriad nationalities, races, cultures, and incredible biodiversity in its tropical rainforests, over centuries.
-Here, ancient temples hobnob with bustling tech hubs, giant houseboats languidly traverse seemingly endless lakes, huge herds of elephants roam forested pathways of Bandipur National Park, centuries old Portuguese buildings offer cool shade from the summer sun, swaying coconut palms line golden sandy beaches, and friendly neighborhood vendors sell delicious South Indian food around every corner, topped with a generous dollop of warmth.
+Here, ancient temples hobnob with bustling tech hubs, giant houseboats languidly traverse seemingly endless lakes, huge herds of elephants roam forested pathways of Bandipur National Park, centuries old Portuguese buildings offer cool shade from the summer sun, and swaying coconut palms line golden sandy beaches.
+Meanwhile, friendly neighborhood vendors sell delicious South Indian food around every corner, topped with a generous dollop of warmth.

 There are plenty of regal palaces and forts in South India, such as the imposing Mysore Palace which is dazzlingly lit up every Sunday evening.